cernst72/vja/Features.md

 ### Filter

-The displayed tasks may be filtered by several arguments like project or title, namespace and label
+The displayed tasks may be filtered by several arguments like project or title, base_project and label

 ```shell
 vja ls --project=1